Women in Egypt: Modern status

 A 2010 Pew Research Center poll showed that 45% of Egyptian men and 76% of women supported gender equality.
 The same poll showed that, in principle, people tend to accept a woman's right to work outside the home, with 61% of the respondents agreeing that "women should be able to work outside the home", but at the same time showing some reservations, with only 11% of men and 36% of women completely agreeing with that statement; and 75% agreeing that "when jobs are scarce, men should have more right to a job".
 Polls taken in 2010 and 2011 show that 39% considered gender equality "very important" to Egypt's future post-revolution and 54% of Egyptians supported sex segregation in the workplace.

-Despite long standing advocation for women's labor rights, that is not the case in 21st century Egypt.
-In the public sector women are more protected with labor rights that secure their position and provide benefits such as maternity leave.
-In the private sector there is little to no labor rights for women and companies are less likely to hire women because of implied “associated costs” such as childcare and maternity leave.
-Thus, women are discriminated against in the workforce and not given an opportunity to pursue their desired careers.
-That goes for women with or without education because jobs can be attained at various levels, but the preference goes to their male counterparts.

-Female genital mutilation was criminalized in Egypt in 2008.
-In 2012, UNICEF reported that 87% of Egyptian women and girls 15–49 years old had undergone female genital mutilation.
-In June 2013, 13-year-old Soheir al-Batea died after undergoing FGM.
-The doctor responsible for the procedure became the first doctor in Egypt to be tried for committing female genital mutilation.
-On November 20, 2014, he was found not guilty.

-Virginity tests done by the military on detainees were banned in Egypt on 27 December 2011.

-The literacy rate of women (aged 15 and over) is 65.4%, which is lower than that of men which is 82.2% (data from 2015).
-Egypt is largely rural country, with only 43.1% of the population being urban (in 2015), and access to education is poor in rural areas.